Get AI SEO for FREE.

 You can use the WP Quiz Plugin to quickly set up and launch a quiz.
 If you’re unsure how to create a quiz with that plugin, this guide to creating a quiz will be very helpful.

-4.3 Coin A New Phrase
+4.3 Coin a New Phrase

 One way to ensure that you keep scoring links for a long time is to create a catchy new term.